Bernard Sugerman: Judicial career

 Sugerman was appointed to the bench of the Commonwealth Court of Conciliation and Arbitration to make a full bench to hear the application by trade unions for a shorter standard working week of 40 hours.

 On completion of that case, he resigned and was appointed to the New South Wales Supreme Court on 10 September 1947.
 His friend, David Roper was promoted from the Land and Valuation Court to be chief judge in equity and Sugerman took his place in the Land and Valuation Court and assisted in the equity jurisdiction.

 Sugerman remained head of the Land and Valuation Court until 1961 but also was called upon to sit in equity and, over time, the Full Court and the Court of Appeal.
 He sat on the Full Court to hear the landmark New South Wales state constitutional law case of Clayton v Heffron where he joined the majority, writing a joint judgment with Chief Justice Evatt.

 He was passed over for appointment as first president of the new Court of Appeal in 1966, but he became its second president on 22 January 1970 but ill health led him to retire on 29 September 1972.

 Community work

 He was a council member of the New South Wales Bar Association (1939–43) and deputy-president of the Solicitors Admission Board (1941–43).

 Sugerman was also active in Sydney's Jewish community.

 Personal life

 At the Great Synagogue, Sydney, on 4 January 1928, Sugerman married Sarah Rosenblum, a schoolteacher from South Africa, with whom he had two sons.

 Death

 Sir Bernard Sugerman died on 3 November 1976.
 His funeral service was at the Great Synagogue, Sydney.
 His remains were interred at Rookwood.
-He was survived by his wife, Sarah, and two sons, David and Alan.